john-l-hansen/vuepress-netlify-cms/docs/triggers.md

 * In order to use any listening service the SDK must be installed based on the installation instructions found in …
 * Auto mode can only be used when a valid user is logged in.
 It will not be able to insert a promotion into a wallet otherwise.
 * The audio service needs exclusive access to the microphone in order to run.
 This means that if a different process is using the microphone then the service will not be properly started.
 Conversely if the service is running and a different process tries to access the microphone it will not be able to.

+### Steps to Create Audio Triggers
+1. Click Triggers then Audio in the dropdown
+2. Select type of audio trigger “Audio Watermark” or “Audio Fingerprint” Creating Audio Fingerprint
+3. Type in Name*
+4. Click Select media then select media again to add desired audio media
+5. If desired add tags then click the “+”
+6. Type in Add Id, Brand, Media Type, Media Source and Network
+7. Next Click “Delivery Preset Option”
+8. Select  “Use Delivery Preset” or “Create Delivery Preset” Create Delivery Preset
+9. Type in Delivery Preset Name
+10. If you want to Enable Content Redelivery click box: The offer will get delivered until it is
+ saved or redeemed
+11. Select Delivery Mode

+A.	Multiple offer: Multiple offers will be triggers (2, 3, 4, 5, 6, etc)

+B.	Sequential: Offers will come in the order they have been saved in preset

+C.	Random: Offers come in any order

+12. Click “+Add Default Content”: This is the content that will get delivered if all other content has
+  been delivered
+13. Enable Catch limit toggle on or off: This allows you to set a limit on how many users can catch
+  the content in a given period then you decide on the units of duration
+14. Toggle on or off “Enable Prize delivery Rules” and select odds of winning and the amount and
+  period and duration again
+15. Click “Create Delivery Preset”
+16. Then if desired add to a specific campaign by click “+Add To Campaign”
+17. Select the campaign then hit “Add”
+18. Then if desired add to Application by clicking “+Add To Application”
+19. Then Click Create at the top right of the screen to finish creating your audio trigger Use Delivery Preset
+20. Click “+Add Delivery Preset”
+21.Select chosen preset and click “Add”
+22. Next If desired to add to a campaign click “+ Add to Campaign” 23.Then select campaign from list and click “Add”
+24. Next Click “+Add to Application” and select application from list and click Add
+25. Then click Create Audio Trigger to finish

 ##  Touch Trigger Configuration